evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: evTransFER: a framework for event-based facial expression recognition

-The present section describes the proposed learning framework, that refet to as evTransFER.
-This framework addresses: \begin{inparaenum}[a)] \item the design of a representation that considers the temporal distribution of events, \item the use of an encoder as a feature extractor obtained by transfer learning (to have prior knowledge of the task to be performed), and \item the integration of a spatio-temporal sequential module, \end{inparaenum} and it is based on the architecture shown in Fig. \ref{fig:EST-LSTM-arch}.
-The modules and training methodologies of the proposed architecture and framework are described in the following sections.
+The present section describes the proposed learning framework, evTransFER.
+This framework addresses: \begin{inparaenum}[a)]\item the design of a representation that considers the temporal distribution of events, \item the use of an encoder as a feature extractor obtained by transfer learning (to have prior knowledge of the task), and\item the integration of a spatio-temporal sequential module,\end{inparaenum}and it is based on the architecture shown in Figure~\ref{fig:EST-LSTM-arch}.
+The modules and training methodologies of the proposed architecture are described in the following sections.